KirthanaShri/HR_Attrition_Analytics/README.md

 ## About
 > This website is dedicated to analyzing attrition using IBM's synthetic data.
 We carried out three main processes: Objective, Analysis, and Conclusion.

+##Objective

+To identify the factors contributing to attrition and the most critical issues to address to retain employees.

+##Analysis

-> For the analysis phase, we focused on three key factors: Environment Satisfaction, Job Satisfaction, and Work Life Balance.
+For the analysis phase, we focused on three key factors: Environment Satisfaction, Job Satisfaction, and Work Life Balance.
 All visualizations were created using `Flourish` for interactive and engaging data presentation.